BumblebeeBat/PinkFairy/docs/oracle_theory.md

 So each of the 2 consensus mechanisms are ultimately measuring the opinion of the same distribution of users.

 Either 1 consensus mechanism is better for asking the opinion of the distribution, or the other is better.
 There is no reason to have both.

+The DAO, a controversial dapp that was built onto Ethereum was a type of oracle.
+It made a decision that the validators disagreed with.
+So the validators forked the protocol to stop the DAO.
+Having 2 consensus mechanisms at once is bad, because they can disagree.